A reef shark at the barrier reef off of West Caicos.

 Scuba diving with Dive Provo.
 Grey reef shark on the Caicos Barrier Reef.
 The best way to see sharks is scuba diving at some of our amazing wall sites.

 As is the case in any healthy Caribbean environment, sharks can be seen throughout the Turks and Caicos Islands.
-On our extensive barrier reef, grey reef sharks are common, and in the wetlands, nurse sharks and lemon sharks (often juveniles) can be spotted.
+On the archipelago's extensive barrier reef, grey reef sharks are common, and in the wetlands, nurse sharks and lemon sharks (often juveniles) can be spotted.
+Tiger sharks, bull sharks, and hammerhead sharks are uncommon but can be seen in the islands.

-There have been only a few recorded shark attacks on humans in the Turks and Caicos.
+Unfortunately, there have been several recorded shark attacks on humans in the Turks and Caicos.

 Juvenile lemon shark in the tidal shallows of Half Moon Bay